-The thalamus is a mostly gray matter structure of the diencephalon that has many important roles in human physiology.
+The thalamus is a mostly gray matter structure of the diencephalon that has many essential roles in human physiology.
 The thalamus is composed of different nuclei that each serve a unique role, ranging from relaying sensory and motor signals, as well as regulation of consciousness and alertness.
 Clinically, there are only a few conditions related to thalamic damage and dysfunction.
 Most of these conditions are rare, but some of the more common conditions have significant anatomical changes that are visible with neuroimaging.
 Surgical interventions of the thalamus in the past have had limitations, but currently, this field is evolving due to increased accessibility through the advancement of microsurgical techniques and improved neuroimaging.

 The thalamus is a paired gray matter structure of the diencephalon located near the center of the brain.
 It is above the midbrain or mesencephalon, allowing for nerve fiber connections to the cerebral cortex in all directions — each thalamus connects to the other via the interthalamic adhesion.
 The thalamus forms the upper and lateral walls of the third ventricle while the dorsal surface is part of the floor of the body of the lateral ventricle.
 Laterally, the thalamus limits with the posterior arm of the internal capsule.
 Anterolaterally, it limits with the head of the caudate and ventral nucleus with the subthalamus and hypothalamus.